Abiotic Factors In The Coral Reef

 Reduce Pollution and Waste

 Pollution and waste can harm coral reefs in a variety of ways.
-Plastic pollution can smother corals, entangle marine animals, and introduce harmful chemicals into the reef ecosystem.
+Which means plastic pollution can smother corals, entangle marine animals, and introduce harmful chemicals into the reef ecosystem.
 Chemical pollutants from agricultural runoff, sewage discharge, and industrial waste can disrupt coral physiology, promote algal blooms, and reduce water quality.
 Reduce your use of single-use plastics, dispose of waste properly, and support policies that reduce pollution.
 Consider using eco-friendly cleaning products and fertilizers that are less harmful to the environment.
 By reducing pollution and waste, you can help to protect coral reefs from the harmful effects of these stressors.

 Practice Responsible Tourism